 In June 2022, the Compensation Committee approved an amendment to the Company's bonus program ("2022 Bonus Program").
-Certain employees were granted dollar bonus amounts, which are to be paid out in RSUs.
-The number of RSUs awarded will be determined using the closing price of the Company's Common Stock on the date of the Board's final certification of the Company's performance attainment and awards to be issued to each employee.
+Certain employees were granted dollar bonus amounts, which were paid out in RSUs during the three months ended March 31, 2023.
+The number of RSUs awarded was determined using the closing price of the Company's Common Stock on the date of the Board's final certification of the Company's performance attainment and awards to be issued to each employee.
+The Company accounted for these awards as liability-based awards until the awards were achieved, at which point the Company accounted for these awards as equity-based awards.

+The Company's 2023 bonus program ("2023 Bonus Program") will be paid out in RSUs determined using the closing price of the Company's Common Stock on the date of the Board's final certification of the Company's performance attainment and awards to be issued to each employee.
 The Company has accounted for these awards as liability-based awards, since the monetary value of the obligation associated with the award is based predominantly on a fixed monetary amount known at inception, and it has an unconditional obligation that it must or may settle by issuing a variable number of its equity shares.
 The Company will recognize stock-based compensation expense over the employees' requisite service period, based on the expected attainment of the Company-wide targets.
-As of June 30, 2022, the Company has accrued \$2.2 million associated with these awards, which is recorded in accrued expenses and other current liabilities in the condensed consolidated balance sheets.
-The Company has recorded stock-based compensation expense of \$2.2 million for the three and six months ended June 30, 2022, which includes the reclassification of \$1.2 million bonus expense recorded during the three months ended March 31, 2022, which was not previously classified as stock-based compensation expense prior to the amendment of the 2022 Bonus Plan.
+As of March 31, 2023, the Company has accrued \$1.6 million associated with these awards, which is recorded in accrued expenses and other current liabilities in the condensed consolidated balance sheets.